 Let us not take for granted the love and support our pets give us, or the money your thoroughbred horses made your family.
 You may not need an individual “pet trust” established, but having your four-legged pals spoken for will certainly put your mind at ease.
 It will also be assured they are cared for until their final resting place.

 What Property is Paid Off, and What Remains Mortgaged?

 Real estate and other high-value properties will get left to children or others.
 Expensive boats, cars, beachfront condos, and primary residences will need clear titles on hand, and those with mortgages or loans should either have some means to pay them off, or enough funds from annuities, savings, IRAs or life insurance to pay off.
 Taxes should be paid to date, and have enough funds in the estate to pay off in the event of an untimely death.

 Because estate planning and retirement planning are two separate methods of caring for separate areas of life, they should be done together.
 As stated before, any property left unaccounted for after one’s death either goes to the living spouse by default, then children may stake their claim.
 If nobody claims money or property, Ohio may confiscate it and sell it for its tax value.

 The toughest questions one may face will come when meeting with an estate planning attorney.
 While these questions are indeed difficult, the benefits you will secure for your loved ones through a last will and testament are priceless.

-Kryszak & Associates, Co., LPA, offers superior representation in estate planning, probating wills, and creating your durable power of attorney.
+Kryszak Law Firm, Co., LPA, offers superior representation in estate planning, probating wills, and creating your durable power of attorney.
 For a consultation regarding Ohio estate planning and the issues, you could face, contact us today.